Rügen: Land use

-The heartland of Rügen is gently rolling, and the area is characterized primarily by agriculture.
+The heartland of Rügen is gently rolling, and the area is characterised primarily by agriculture.
 East of the town of Bergen auf Rügen the land climbs to 90 m (at Rugard where there is an observation tower) and to 107 m in the southeastern hill country of the Granitz.
 The soil on Rügen is very fertile and productive, particularly in Wittow, the breadbasket of the island.
 There are major cabbage-producing regions.

-Two German national parks are situated on Rügen: the Western Pomerania Lagoon Area National Park, in the west (including Hiddensee), and the Jasmund National Park, a smaller park including the famous chalk cliffs (Königsstuhl).
+Two German national parks are situated on Rügen: the Western Pomerania Lagoon Area National Park, in the west (including Hiddensee), and the Jasmund National Park, a smaller park including the chalk cliffs (Königsstuhl).
 There is also a nature reserve, the Southeast Rügen Biosphere Reserve, consisting of the peninsulas in the southeast.